 Every dog is different, which means each one reacts differently to wearing a collar.
 Experts say their response depends on a variety of factors:

 - What happens after you remove the collar.
 There may be a flurry of excitement when you remove your pup’s collar if something desirable — such as playtime with other dogs — follows immediately after its removal.
-Likewise, he may resist having his collar removed if something undesirable happens, such as going into his crate before you leave the house.
+Likewise, they may resist having his collar removed if something undesirable happens, such as going into his crate before you leave the house.

 - How the collar fits.
 If your dog’s collar is too tight, it may have irritated the skin and be a painful area for you to touch.
 If it’s too big, it might get caught on objects easily, which can create panic and anxiety.